Being prepared is key to staying safe through the storm

 Hurricane season reminds us of the need to be prepared for heavy weather and potential risks.
 An important part of that preparation is checking your insurance policy to be sure your coverage adequately addresses your current needs.

 - Have you recently reviewed the values of the property covered?
+Do you have enough insurance?
+Are you under insured?

 - Does your policy cover damage from the peril of windstorms?